gyhn2/students-database/README.md

 ## A4Q1 Students Database Interaction

-This is a Java application using JDBC connection to the PostgreSQL database, allowing users to perform CRUD applications on the command line.
+This is a Java application using JDBC connection to the PostgreSQL database, allowing users to perform CRUD applications on the command line interface.

 From a students table, users can retrieve all students, add a student, update the email address and delete a student.